JoshuaDRose/Odyssey/SECURITY.md

 ## Quick note on security:
-This code shouldn't really have any vulnerabilities unless a login system is added.
+This code shouldn't have any vulnerabilities.
-`SECURITY.md` simply exists as it is a recommended repository feature.
+`SECURITY.md` exists as a recommended repository feature by GitHub.
+For more information, see [opensource.guide](https://opensource.guide/)